+- Set the Optional Parameters On the SSH Settings page, configure the optional parameters, including the authentication timeout, the number of retries, and the server key size. - Enable SSH Service On the SSH Settings page, enable the SSH server on the switch. - 6.
+Authentication One of the following authentication methods is employed:

+Password Authentication (for SSH v1.5 or V2 Clients)

+- a.
+The client sends its password to the server. - b.
+The switch compares the client's password to those stored in memory. - c.
+If a match is found, the connection is allowed.

+Note: To use SSH with only password authentication, the host public key must still be given to the client, either during initial connection or manually entered into the known host file.
+However, you do not need to configure the client's keys.

-- 4. Set the Optional Parameters On the SSH Settings page, configure the optional parameters, including the authentication timeout, the number of retries, and the server key size. - Enable SSH Service On the SSH Settings page, enable the SSH server on the switch. - 6.
-Challenge-Response Authentication When an SSH client attempts to contact the switch, the SSH server uses the host key pair to negotiate a session key and encryption method.
-Only clients that have a private key corresponding to the public keys stored on the switch can access.
-The following exchanges take place during this process: - a.
-The client sends its public key to the switch. - b.
+Public Key Authentication - When an SSH client attempts to contact the switch, the SSH server uses the host key pair to negotiate a session key and encryption method.
+Only clients that have a private key corresponding to the public keys stored on the switch can access it.
+The following exchanges take place during this process:

+Authenticating SSH v1.5 Clients

+- a.
+The client sends its RSA public key to the switch. - b.
 The switch compares the client's public key to those stored in memory. - c.
-If a match is found, the switch uses the public key to encrypt a random sequence of bytes, and sends this string to the client. - d.
-The client uses its private key to decrypt the bytes, and sends the decrypted bytes back to the switch. - e.
-The switch compares the decrypted bytes to the original bytes it sent.
-If the two sets match, this means that the client's private key corresponds to an authorized public key, and the client is authenticated. - Notes: 1.
-To use SSH with only password authentication, the host public key must still be given to the client, either during initial connection or manually entered into the known host file.
-However, you do not need to configure the client's keys. - The SSH server supports up to four client sessions.
+If a match is found, the switch uses its secret key to generate a random 256-bit string as a challenge, encrypts this string with the user's public key, and sends it to the client. - d.
+The client uses its private key to decrypt the challenge string, computes the MD5 checksum, and sends the checksum back to the switch. - e.
+The switch compares the checksum sent from the client against that computed for the original string it sent.
+If the two checksums match, this means that the client's private key corresponds to an authorized public key, and the client is authenticated.

+Authenticating SSH v2 Clients

+- a.
+The client first queries the switch to determine if DSA public key authentication using a preferred algorithm is acceptable. - If the specified algorithm is supported by the switch, it notifies the client to proceed with the authentication process.
+Otherwise, it rejects the request. - c.
+The client sends a signature generated using the private key to the switch. - d.
+When the server receives this message, it checks whether the supplied key is acceptable for authentication, and if so, it then checks whether the signature is correct.
+If both checks succeed, the client is authenticated.

+Note: The SSH server supports up to four client sessions.
 The maximum number of client sessions includes both current Telnet sessions and SSH sessions.